SwiftERM Hyper-personalisation for ecommerce email marketing

 • Authenticity is key.
 Just as when you work with macro influencers who may have follower counts running into the millions, make sure you find micro-influencers that align with your market and values.

-• There are a number of ways you can leverage micro-influencers: you can invite them to try your products and offer your platform for promoting them, or you can offer other forms of compensations like a affiliate fees or discounts.
+• There are several ways you can leverage micro-influencers: you can invite them to try your products and offer your platform for promoting them, or you can offer other forms of compensation like affiliate fees or discounts.

 Beauty brands master customer acquisition